 Bread Machine Pound Cake

-Our bread machine pound cake recipe should take you roughly 5-10 minutes to prepare and clean up.
+My bread machine pound cake recipe takes me about 5-10 minutes to prepare and clean up.
 In case you are interested, you will also find a printable and “pin-able” recipe in the recipe widget (near the bottom of the page).

 Ingredients

-- 3 Eggs (lightly beaten) – Only large eggs.
+- 2 Eggs (lightly beaten) – 114 grams – Large eggs.
 Not extra large or jumbo eggs.

 - 2 Cups – All Purpose Flour – 240 grams

-- Optional – 1 Tablespoon – Confectioners Sugar (to add to the top of the pound cake after baking) – 12 grams
+- Optional – 1 Tablespoon – Confectioners Sugar – 12 grams – Added to the top of the pound cake after the cake has finished baking

 Equipment Needed – Measuring cup & spoons, soft flexible spatula, oven mitts, wire cooling rack… and of course, a bread machine!